wooheemusic/closed-component-strategy/README.md

 (It also improves readability and manageability.)
 * All *major* components should be *closed*.
 (The reason why major and model components are separated is to escape state comparison)
+* The state of a *model* component should not have a property referring to only viewing.
 * All *view* components should be *closed*.
 * All *page* components should be *closed*.